NoPause-io/nopause-python/README.md

 cd vocode-python

 # If you have not installed poetry, install it first.
-pip install poerty
+pip install poetry

 # Install vocode from local
+poetry install

+# Install NoPause SDK
-poerty install
+pip install nopause

 # Create and configure the environments variables of ASR, LLM and TTS (NoPause) in the `.env` file in the workdir
 # Such as: